The article was updated on November 15, 2023.

 How can your company join?
 We are going to cover the emerging technologies in the food industry and how you will benefit from them.
 By starting with at least one of these points, you will begin to notice the difference.

 The world around us is changing, and so does our attitude to what we eat.
 Evolving digital opportunities along with an eco-responsible approach are inducing changes in food production.
-These are the three main factors that are causing the food industry revolution.
+These are the four main factors that are causing the food industry revolution.

 1. Demand for safe and healthy food

 Food production is growing fast, but it does not always mean that it is safe for customers.
 High quality is the key factor that should be considered by manufacturers, and that is why more and more regulations have appeared in the F&B sector.

 Take the recent EU food regulations coupled with the growing demand for healthy and “clean” products and thus, new challenges have surfaced for food and beverage manufacturers.
 How can you achieve the highest level of quality and not damage the brand’s image?
 The latest tech trends seem to provide the best solutions.